Stewardship Code: FSA releases draft of revised Stewardship Code for public comments [March ’25]

 The FSA proposes to revise the guideline to read:

-“When an institutional investor engages in dialogue with an investee, it is important to consider the choice of having the dialogue in collaboration with other institutional investors (referred to as ‘collaborative engagement’), in addition to having a dialogue independently from other investors.
-When determining how to engage in these dialogues, institutional investors should keep in mind that the dialogue should be constructive and contribute to the sustainable growth of the investee.”
+“When an institutional investor engages in dialogue with an investee, an important alternative to conducting the dialogue independently from other investors is to collaborate with other institutional investors (referred to as ‘collaborative engagement’).
+In determining how to engage in these dialogues, institutional investors should keep in mind that the dialogue should be constructive and contribute to the sustainable growth of the investee.”

 3. Streamlining and Simplifying the Code

-The FSA proposes to delete, integrate, or simplify certain sections of the Code that have become standard practice since its introduction and subsequent revisions, as indicated in the proposed draft.
-Please provide your comments on this proposal, along with your reasoning.
+The FSA is also proposing to delete, integrate, or simplify certain sections of the Code that have become standard practice since its introduction and subsequent revisions.

-*Please note that this is not an official translation by the FSA.
+*Please note taht this is not an official translation by the FSA.
+Please refer to the FSA’s announcement (available in English) on 21 March 2025 under “What’s New” on the FSA website.

 Please note that the Stewardship Code is not a legally binding regulation, and institutional investors have the discretion to accept it or not.
 The Code also adopts a ‘comply-or-explain’ approach, allowing investors who have declared their acceptance of the Code to choose not to comply with certain aspects by providing an explanation.